- UOCAVA Notice

 City of North Salt Lake

-The City of North Salt Lake will hold a Municipal General Election on November 2, 2021.
-Offices to be voted upon are Mayor and two (2) City Council members (each office is a four-year term – January 2022 through December 2025).
+The City of North Salt Lake will hold a Municipal General Election on November 7, 2023.
+Offices to be voted upon are three (3) City Council members (each office is a four-year term – January 2022 through December 2025).

 Voting is a constitutional right that American citizens eighteen (18) years and older can freely exercise.
 The Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) covers all active-duty members of the Uniformed Services and their families, members of the merchant marines and their families, and US citizens who reside overseas, and assists them in exercising their right to vote.
 A military or overseas voter is one who has an APO, FPO, or a foreign address.
 This does NOT include Puerto Rico, Guam, American Samoa, or other American territories as they have USPS addresses.
 Citizens have options to consider which allow them to exercise their right to vote.
 Choose the option below that best fits your situation: